Surviving the Tallest Mountain in the Contiguous US: A Tale of Friendship, Altitude Sickness, and Piss

 Every few minutes, I felt my head throbbing and pulsating with blood.

-On the outside, I had my usual deadpan face, but internally I was screaming.
+On the outside, my face was deadpan, but internally I was screaming.

 If it had gotten much worse for us, we would've turned back for safety reasons, but since the swelling of blood of my head would reside after a few minutes at a certain altitude, and it was tolerable for Newton and Nori we continued onwards.